chaarlottte/charlogger/README.md

 ## More in-depth documentation

 ### `defaultPrefix`
-When initializing a Logger, you have the option of `defaultPrefix`.
+When initializing a Logger, you have the option of `default_prefix`.

 For now, if you add `"<TIME>"` anywhere in that string, it will replace it with the time of the logging.